Ohio mapmakers scramble to avoid facing state's high court

 Republican commission members used the promise that new maps could be approved this week in seeking a reprieve from threatened contempt of court charges tied to blowing past a Feb.
 17 deadline for action imposed by the Supreme Court.

-However, Democratic state Sen. Vernon Sykes, the panel's co-chair, said his party has not been involved in those discussions — portending perhaps a third round of party-line voting on any new plan.
+However, Democratic state Sen. Vernon Sykes, the panel's co-chair, said his party was again not involved in those discussions, and he and House Democratic Leader Allison Russo both cast no votes.
+Republican state Auditor Keith Faber also voted no.

 Already, the commission has sent two Republican-drawn, Republican-supported sets of legislative maps to the Ohio Supreme Court, only to have both invalidated as unconstitutionally gerrymandered.
 Because those maps lacked any Democratic votes, each would have been good for only four years, rather than the 10 years envisioned to adjust for the once-per-decade U.S. Census.